oracle-livelabs/database/patch-me-if-you-can/06-patching-container-database/patching-container-database.md

     </copy>
     ```

-7. Move the SPFile and password file back to the new Oracle home.
+7. Move the SPFile and password file to the new Oracle home.

     ```
     <copy>